-The state of Himachal Pradesh's largest hill station, Dharamsala is a gorgeous and deeply spiritual place.
+The state of Himachal Pradesh's largest hill station, Dharamsala, is a gorgeous and deeply spiritual place.
 With a large Tibetan population, the community centres around the teachings and activities of Tenzin Gyatso - the 14th and current Dalai Lama - who resides in Dharamsala for large portions of the year.
-Cool, alpine Dharamsala has been attracting hordes of tourists for years: some are drawn by its staunch and inspiring Buddhist culture; others by the meditation, yoga, reiki and cooking classes on offer in the area known as McLeod Ganj; and yet others simply come to enjoy its considerable natural beauty.
-Hikers will be overawed by the trails available to them to explore - the pick of the bunch being the walk up to the summit of Triund, from where you can enjoy fine views of the snow-capped Himalayas in the distance.
+Cool, alpine Dharamsala has been attracting hordes of tourists for years.
+Some are drawn by its staunch and inspiring Buddhist culture; others by the meditation, yoga, reiki and cooking classes on offer in the area known as McLeod Ganj; and yet others simply come to enjoy its considerable natural beauty.
+Hikers will be overawed by the trails available to them to explore - the pick of the bunch being the walk up to the summit of Triund, from where explorers can enjoy fine views of the snow-capped Himalayas in the distance.
 Dharamsala is a popular tourist haunt that has somehow managed to keep itself unspoiled and retain its traditional outlook and charm; visitors to India who find themselves overwhelmed by the smoggy, frenetic cities of the plain, should retreat to Dharamsala for some rest and rejuvenation.
 For anybody interested in Buddhism, this attraction is a must.